yousseb/softether-server/README.md

 ---
 ## 7. SSTP Setup

+   > NOTE: In order for SSTP to work, you will need to setup a certificate as defined in the previous step ([Certificate Setup](#6-certificate-setup))
+   > and to access the server by the hostname instead of the IP address.
+SSTP will verify the certificate.
+While IPSec/L2TP can use self-signed certificate
+   > which comes with the default installation, SSTP will not!

 In the main script for Server Manager, click "OpenVPN / MS-SSTP Setting".
 It should open the following screen

    > ![SSTP Setup](images/sstp.png "SSTP Setup")